dschalk/score2/README.md

 upScore :: Text -> ServerState -> ServerState
 upScore name = map (incFunc name)

+. . .

 else if "CG#$42" `T.isPrefixOf` msg
     then
     mask_ $ do
         old <- takeMVar state
         let new = upScore sender old
         putMVar state new
         broadcast msg new
         broadcast ("CB#$42" `mappend` T.concat (intersperse "<br>" (map tr new))) new
 ```
-The 'msg' being broadcast is just the unaltered message that was received.
+The 'msg' being broadcast is just the unaltered message that was received, prefixed by 'CG#$42' and containing the sender's name, among other things.
 The 'CB#$42' prefixed message updates the browser scoreboards.

+**Digression On Immutable Variables**

+I played around with some functional javascript libraries that take pains to avoid mutating Javascript variables.
+Most of the score2 variables are contained in the DS_ob object.
+I could use setters that remove DS_ob elements and replace them with new versions, much in the manner of replacing state the server MVar, but what would be the point?
+It seems to me that, at the cost of some unnecessary overhead, I would end up with precisely the same thing I get with 'DS_ob.element = "new value" '.
+I could re-define DS_ob as a monad, but composability and the other monad features would be useless baggage in score2.

+The state MVar gets defined once and only its contents change as the game goes on.
+The same is true of DS_ob.

 **Screening Massages Arriving At The Browsers**